franleplant/regex-ts/README.md

 and teaching exercise.
 It isn't meant to be feature complete and it is written in the _best_ and most _simplest_ way I could manage.

-Any improvements on that front and more than welcomed!
+Any improvements on that front are more than welcomed!

 ## Why a RegExp engine?